 The next step is to identify all the Marketing, Sales, and Business Development activities that your company undertakes in a year.
 Try to capture all the different activities and related costs, such as:

 Read More: Top 5 Essentials for Construction Marketing

 Now assign a budgetary cost for each of these activities to begin determining how much money you'll be spending.
 These projected costs may be based on historical data (“How much did we spend on company shirts last year?”), known values ("ABC dues are set at $2500/year"), educated projections, or quotes for materials and services.

-Once you have all of these activities, personnel and costs identified, you can build a budget to total all of these costs.
-To help you out, we've created a M&BD budget worksheet you can use:
+Once you have all of these activities, personnel, and costs identified, you can build a budget to total all of these costs.
+To help you out, we've created an M&BD budget worksheet you can use:

 Once this is completed, compare your projected spending against the marketing budget we calculated at the beginning.
 How does your projected spending look against your budget?